konturio/event-preview-image-generator/chromium-headless/README.md

 # Chromium Headless

 Docker image for running Chromium in headless mode with WebGL or GPU support.
-The image is based on NVIDIA's GLVND runtime so that it can access host GPU drivers.
+The container is based on Ubuntu 24.04 so it can use the NVIDIA driver libraries injected by `nvidia-container-runtime`.

 ## Font settings